 Our yard was one of the top reasons we chose our new house.
 We have lots of space, a large deck and trees to keep us sheltered from the sun.
-Our children already spend quite a bit of time playing outdoors, so I’m hoping I won’t need to entice them too much over the coming weeks.
+My goal is to get my kids out there as much as humanly possible in the summer.

 I decided to stack the deck in my favor by giving them their own ‘exploration station’ to dig, explore and experiment without hearing a endless rounds of “stop …” from me.

 Turns out, setting up an area for outside exploration is really easy and can be as simple as designating a space and providing a few basic tools.